pymupdf/PyMuPDF-Utilities/text-extraction/README.md

 Numerous document files (especially PDFs) contain "irregular" text like
 * Simulation of bold / shadowed text by double "printing" it (with a small horizontal / vertical offset or inclination).
 "Naive" extractions may hence deliver multiple copies of the same.
 * Permutating the specification sequence of each single character to prevent or impede copy-pasting text from within a PDF viewer window.
-What you see is **_not_** what you get in such cases: naive extractions might deliver "eci JM .ojrXM" (instead of "Jorj X. McKie") etc. Similar effects may also occur for technical, non-malevolent reasons.
+What you see is **_not_** what you get in such cases: naive extractions might deliver "eci JM .ojrXM" (instead of "Jorj X. McKie") etc. Similar effects may also occur for technical, non-malignant reasons.
+An example file for this type of thing is `garbled.pdf` in this folder.
+Copy-paste the text using your PDF viewer or internet browser: many will deliver nonsense (e.g. Linux `evince`, Mozilla Firefox), some do a decent job.
 * Unintended specification errors like writing spaces over preceeding non-space characters.
-You may extract "Notifi cation", although no space is visible in a PDF viewer.
+You may extract "Notifi cation", although no space is visible within the word in any PDF viewer.
 * etc.

 Many of these pesky situations are being corrected.